Baba Farid: Death anniversary and Urs

 Every year, the saint's death anniversary or Urs is celebrated for six days in the first Islamic month of Muharram, in Pakpattan, Pakistan.
 The Bahishtī Darwāza (Gate of Paradise) is opened only once a year, during the time of the Urs fair.
 Hundreds of thousands of pilgrims and visitors from all over the country and the world come to pay homage.
 The door of the Bahishti Darwaza is made of silver, with floral designs inlaid in gold leaf.
 This "Gate to Paradise" is padlocked all year, and only opened for five days from sunset to sunrise in the month of Muharram.
 Some followers believe that by crossing this door all of one's sins are washed away.Tarin, pp 15-16 During the opening of the Gate of Paradise, extensive security arrangements are made to protect people from stampedes.
 In 2001, 27 people were crushed to death and 100 were injured in a stampede.

-Mehfil-e-Sama (Qawwali live concerts)

-One of the significant features of the daily life of the shrine is Qawwali.
-It is performed all day at some part of the shrine, but at night it attracts a huge gathering.
-Every Thursday evening, there is a big Mehfil-e-Sama just outside the tomb, that lasts all night and attracts hundreds of people.
-Many famous and popular Qawwals (Qawwali singers) of the country participate in the Mehfil.
-Many listeners become so mesmerised that they start dancing a traditional religious dance called Dhamaal.
-The first Thursday evening of every lunar month attracts extra thousands of people, making the shrine jam packed.